zainam-decodes/BLIND-STICK-IOT-/README.md

 # 👁️ Smart Blind Stick for Visually Impaired

 This project is an IoT-based smart blind stick designed to assist visually impaired individuals in navigating their environment safely.
-The system integrates multiple sensors and image recognition capabilities using Arduino Uno and ESP32-CAM.
+The system integrates multiple sensors and image recognition-Object recognition capabilities using Arduino Uno and ESP32-CAM.
 Real-time alerts, obstacle classification, and navigational assistance are provided via the Blynk IoT platform.

 ---